Vibha3103/FUTURE_DS_01/README.md

 # FUTURE_DS_01
 BUSINESS SALES DASHBOARD FROM E-COMMERCE DATA

-📝 Overview
+Overview

 This project showcases a professional and interactive sales dashboard built using Power BI and Excel, based on real-world e-commerce sales data.
 The goal is to help business stakeholders and decision-makers answer key questions like:

-📦 What are the best-selling products?
+What are the best-selling products?

-📈 When do sales peak during the year?
+When do sales peak during the year?

-🌍 Which categories or regions generate the most revenue?
+Which categories or regions generate the most revenue?

 Through this project, I developed core data analytics skills by transforming raw data into actionable insights using visual storytelling.

-🧠 Skills Gained
+Skills Gained:

-✅ Data Cleaning & Transformation (Excel & Power BI)
+Data Cleaning & Transformation (Excel & Power BI)

-✅ Time Series Trend Analysis
+Time Series Trend Analysis

-✅ DAX (Data Analysis Expressions) for Calculations
+DAX (Data Analysis Expressions) for Calculations

-✅ Business Storytelling with Visuals
+Business Storytelling with Visuals

-✅ Importing & Handling Excel/CSV Data
+Importing & Handling Excel/CSV Data

-✅ Power BI Dashboard Development
+Power BI Dashboard Development

-🛠 Tools Used
+Tools Used

 Power BI Desktop – Data modeling, analysis, and dashboard creation